kcranston/DukeMGEL-Connie/README.md

 1. Email/skype and good communication
 2. Detailed notes for each file version/change and organization
 3. ArcGIS for visualizing spatial data

+## Question for Connie:

+What do sea turtles eat?